Screeds and screed work

 - SR = synthetic resin screed

-Each type meets different requirements in terms of thickness, fire behaviour, thermal insulation, sound insulation or dry bulk density.
+Each type meets different requirements in terms of thickness, fire behavior, thermal insulation, sound insulation or dry bulk density.
 In addition, there are maximum temperatures for heated screeds, hardness classes and material requirements depending on the existing substrate.

 A company with experience